creative-tutorials/auth-tool/README.md

 ## How to validate the token

-If you created a recent session, you'll notice you can't create another session because your session already exist on the memory address.
+If you created a recent session with same details, you'll notice you can't create another session because your session already exist on the memory address.

 ### Make a request